k0ral/hbro/README.rst

 hbro
 ====

-**In a nutshell**: *hbro* is a minimal, KISS compliant web browser for linux; it is written, configured and extensible in Haskell.
+**In a nutshell**, *hbro* is a minimal web browser for linux.
+It is written, configured and extensible in Haskell.

 Information about versions, dependencies, source repositories and contacts can be found in hackage_.